In recruitment, as with most things in life, there are no guarantees—especially when your job candidates are recent college undergraduates.

 Tips on Onboarding and Training

-That said, if you provide new young hires with a solid onboarding and training experience, you can boost your chances of keeping them around longer than the norm.
+That said, if you provide people starting their first post-college job with a solid onboarding and professional development experience, you can boost your chances of keeping them around longer than the norm.
 Here are a few strategies to consider:

 Create clear expectations and three months’ worth of goals

-Recent graduates will likely be anxious about doing the wrong thing, asking too many questions, and so on.
-Clear parameters and a list of 30, 60, and 90 day goals can be a source of comfort in the nerve-wracking first few weeks on the job.
+Recent graduates will likely be anxious about doing the wrong thing and asking too many questions.
+Sharing a list of 30, 60, and 90 day goals can be a source of comfort in the nerve-wracking first few weeks on the job.

-Make sure new Gen Z hires understand the full value of their benefits
+Make sure new hires understand the full value of their benefits

-So: if you do offer great benefits, explain how they compare to the norm.
-If you offer HRAs, HSAs, or FSAs to offset the cost of care, make sure your financially-savvy Gen Z employees understand how and why to take full advantage.
+So, if you do offer great benefits, explain how they compare to the norm.
+If you offer HRAs, HSAs, or FSAs to offset the cost of care, make sure all your employees understand how and why to take full advantage.
 And if your organization offers a 401(k) match, encourage them to take advantage of this “free money.”

 Encourage managers to err on the side over-communicating